 Insulin resistance raises the risk of developing type 2 diabetes.
 In this condition, cells can no longer respond to the commands from the hormone insulin, which is responsible for regulating blood glucose.

-Previous efforts to find a way to improve insulin resistance without causing accumulation of fat were unsuccessful.
+Previous efforts to find a way to improve insulin resistance without causing the accumulation of fat were unsuccessful.

 Current insulin resistance medications might cause people to get bigger as they target and block FOXO1.
 However, while inhibiting, this protein lowers the production of glucose in the liver.
-So, besides lowering blood sugar levels, it also boosts the production of fat, or lipids.
+So, besides lowering blood sugar levels, it also boosts the production of fat or lipids.

 That’s why scientists have been looking for ways to block this protein without affecting the production of lipids.